 How can I make my application stand out?

-Your cover letter should be a page long and should tell us how what you have accomplished will make you an ideal candidate for our firm.
+Your cover letter should be one page and should tell us how what you have accomplished will make you an ideal candidate for our firm.
 Once you have prepared your letter, please PROOFREAD it carefully.
 And we don’t mean just spell check.
 As you know, that won’t uncover all of the errors.
 For instance, we occasionally get letters where students have improperly done a mail merge and have referred to us as a different firm.
 Not only is this embarrassing for the student, but it shows us that the student didn’t proofread their letter.
 Is this an indication of the legal work they will produce?
-Who knows - but it certainly doesn’t help the application.
+Who knows?
+But it certainly doesn’t help the application.
 So make sure you take the extra time to really look your letter over well.

 In your resume, be truthful.
 If it is in your resume, we are likely to ask you questions about it.
 So be prepared to give details.
-In our view, shorter more detailed experiences are better than a long list of one off experiences.
+In our view, fewer and more detailed experiences are better than a long list of one-off experiences.

 Check out our Application Tips for some more comments on improving your application.

-What is MG looking for in a student?
+What is Minden Gross LLP looking for in a student?

 Here are some of the characteristics that we look for: